- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Various types of identification documents are assigned a specific number of points.
-Primary proof-of-identity documents (such as a passport, visa or Australian residency status certificate) earn more points than secondary proof-of-identity documents (such a health insurance card or local bankcard).
+Primary proof of identity documents (such as a passport, visa or Australian residency status certificate) earn more points than secondary proof of identity documents (such as a health insurance card or local bank card).

-A deposit (or "bond") of four to six weeks' rent must be paid when signing a lease.
-This deposit protects against any damage beyond normal wear and tear caused by the tenant during their stay.
-At the end of the lease, costs for any damages are deducted before the deposit is returned to the tenant.
+A deposit (or ‘bond’) of four to six weeks' rent must be paid when signing a lease.
+This deposit protects against any damage beyond normal wear and tear caused by the tenant during their stay, so expats should inspect the property well before moving in.
+At the end of the lease, costs of any damage repair are deducted before the deposit is returned to the tenant.

-In most cases, all utilities are paid separately by the tenant – this includes electricity, water, gas and internet.
-Some landlords cover the cost of water but this varies so be sure to check.
+In most cases, all utilities are paid separately by the tenant.
+This includes electricity, water, gas and internet connections.
+Some landlords cover the cost of water, but this varies, so be sure to check.